ArenasDev/AndroidBlastOff/README.md

 - Install apk (through adb)
 - Or build, sign and install automatically

-TODO:
-- Implement more ways of downloading the APK (find other providers)

 Parameters:

-	-h, --help            show this help message and exit --apk APK             Path of the apk (default: current path) --playstore PLAYSTORE
+	-h, --help            show this help message and exit --apk APK             Path of the apk (default: current path) --adb                 Select the apk using adb
-	                    [EXPERIMENTAL] PACKAGE name of the app from Play Store (https://play.google.com/store/apps/details?id={PACKAGE_NAME}&hl=es)
-	--adb                 Select the apk using adb
 	--device DEVICE       Device to connect to using adb --skipinfo            Skip info tasks (hash, version, etc)